Skip to Main Content

 May create debt you are unable to pay back

-Minimum credit score for an emergency loan
+What is the minimum credit score for an emergency loan?

 Credit score requirements typically vary by lender and loan type.
 However, you typically need at least fair credit — a FICO score of 580 to 669 — to qualify for an emergency loan.
 The better your credit, the better the interest rate you will get on the loan.
 A good FICO credit score is anything between 670 to 739, and very good credit scores are 740 or higher.

-While better credit is favorable, it’s possible to get an emergency loan with bad credit.
-Options will be limited and interest rates will likely be much higher than for those with better credit scores.
 Make sure you will be able to pay back any bad credit loan you take out.
-Don’t make a decision to take out an emergency loan if it negatively affects your financial health, as it will likely make your situation worse in the long term.
+Don’t take out an emergency loan if it negatively affects your financial health, as it will likely make your situation worse in the long term.

-Other eligibility requirements
+Other eligibility requirements for emergency loans

 • Sufficient income: The lender wants to see that you make enough money each month to pay off the loan.
 They want to see pay stubs or anything else that proves your income level.